eclipxe13/buzoncfdi-cfdireader/README.md

 i. e. `$cfdi->node('conceptos', 'concepto')` will return the list of `Complemento/Conceptos/Concepto` nodes.

-`\CFDIReader\CFDIReader::attribute`: Help you to retrieve an specific attribute inside a node, returns an empry string if the node or the attribute was not found.
+`\CFDIReader\CFDIReader::attribute`: Help you to retrieve an specific attribute inside a node, returns an empty string if the node or the attribute was not found.
 i. e. `$cfdi->node('emisor', 'nombre')` will return something like `'Empresa de ejemplo SA de CV'`.

 ## Using the factory

-The `CFDIFactory` allow a common way to create `CFDIReaders` using `SchemasValidator` and `PostValidator`.
+The `CFDIFactory` helps to create `CFDIReaders` validating against `SchemasValidator` and `PostValidator`.

 Validate a CFDI version 3.3 against its schemas (XSD Files) will require (as of 2017-09-01) more than 6.3 MB.
 This means that you should keep local copies of all xsd files.

-This is why this library depends on `eclipxe/xmlresourceretriever` and uses `CFDIFactory` to help on this configuration.
-If you set the property `CFDIFactory::localResourcesPath` with a null object it will take the installation directory of the library and append `/resources` as the local repository.
+This is why this library depends on `eclipxe/xmlresourceretriever` and uses `CFDIFactory` to help on this setup.

+If you set the property `CFDIFactory::localResourcesPath` with:
+- `NULL`: it will take the installation directory of the library and append `/resources` as the local repository.
-You can pass a local path as your local repository or even use an empty string to indicate that it should not create a local copy of any resource and rely enterely on internet files.
+- non empty string: It will take the argument as the local repository path.
+- empty string: disable local repository and use internet files.

 The PostValidator do some specific checks about the CFDI, this includes `Conceptos`, `Fechas`, `Impuestos` and `Totales`.